ShaniItzhakov/MineInTheForest/README.md

 notice the different tile types - some you are able to walk on and some you can't.

-use the X button along with the arrow keys to mine in the mountains.
+Use the X button along with the arrow keys to mine in the mountains.
 <br/>

 ## Components